wadehuber/codeexamples/cpp/cpp1/README.md

 [Video](https://youtu.be/qqXOivZ6ZLA) (9:31): *Virtual & pure virtual methods*

 This file contains a simplified example of how non-virtual, virtual, & pure-virtual methods work.
-You may want to review the animals.cpp videos first if you want to get a review of inheritance first or a more specific explaination of how each of the types of functions work.
+You may want to review the animals.cpp videos first if you want to get a review of inheritance first or a more specific explanation of how each of the types of functions work.

 UPDATE: Line 29 has changed from the video.
-The string was changed to "SUB: nonVirtual2" to reflect that this was part of the derrived class.
+The string was changed to "SUB: nonVirtual2" to reflect that this was part of the derived class.

 ### animals.cpp